bestmjj/docker-rss/README.md

 ## Deploy

+Currently, the way it detects the updates is by first mounting the `/var/run/docker.sock` socket on the `docker-rss` container which will then detect all the running containers and thereby schedule the image update scans from dockerhub.

 A ready-to-use `docker-compose.yaml` is available with only one environment variable to worry about: `UPDATE_SCHEDULE`.

 `UPDATE_SCHEDULE` is your regular cron expression which can be adjusted accordingly.